Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-The advantage function contains the differential feedback property inherently as the advantage function is interpreted as providing information about how much better or worse the current action is compared to the previous policy $\pi$.
-The advantage function induces diminishing return due to fact that $V_\pi(s)$ slowly approximates $Q_\pi(s, a)$ as learning occurs such that the advantage function is ultimately driven towards $\mathbb{A}_\pi(s,a) \rightarrow Q_\pi(s, a) - V_\pi(s)$ as an agent adopts an action $\mathbb{A}_\pi(s,a) \rightarrow 0$.
-Lastly, policy dependent shaping inherently arises in advantage function as more optimal actions produce positive advantage values and less optimal actions produce negative advantage values.
+The advantage function is then the focus as it is claimed to encapsulate these three policy-dependent training strategies as well.
+For example, the advantage function inherently possesses the differential feedback property since it provides information about how much better or worse the current action is compared to the previous policy $\pi$.
+Diminishing return arises due to the fact that $V_\pi(s)$ slowly approximates $Q_\pi(s, a)$ as learning occurs such that the advantage function is ultimately driven towards $\mathbb{A}_\pi(s,a) \rightarrow Q_\pi(s, a) - V_\pi(s)$ as an agent adopts an action $\mathbb{A}_\pi(s,a) \rightarrow 0$.
+Policy dependent shaping inherently arises as more optimal actions produce positive advantage values and less optimal actions produce negative advantage values.
 Whether the advantage function value is positive or negative is dependent on the current policy's relationship to prior policies.
 Thus, sub-optimal actions can be rewarded and then punished as more optimal actions are discovered.

-Given the policy dependent nature of human feedback $h$ and the advantage function $\mathbb{A}_\pi(s, a)$, $h$ can be substituted in for the TD error $\delta$ as the TD error itself is an unbiased estimate of $\mathbb{A}_\pi(s, a)$.
+Given the policy dependent nature of human feedback and the advantage function $\mathbb{A}_\pi(s, a)$, feedback $h$ is then substituted for the TD error (\eqref{eq:temporal_difference_error}) which itself is an unbiased estimate of $\mathbb{A}_\pi(s, a)$ \citep{sutton_rl_2018}.
 The following equality then holds,

-such that the critic is no longer needed.
-COACH's modifies the actor update (\appendixrefeq{eq:TD_actor_advantage_update}{sec:appendix_pg}) as follows

-For credit assignment, COACH aggregates multiple human feedback values similarly to TAMER's reward aggregation.
-The summation allows for variability in the magnitude of feedback.
-However, unlike TAMER, COACH does not factor in any weighted credit assignment for the feedback delay.
-Instead, COACH implements multiple eligibility traces.
-These short-term memory traces track the policy gradient history with a decay rate $\lambda$ and allow for prior decisions to apply towards current feedback.
-Multiple traces account for different temporal decay rates, which are determined either explicitly by the human trainer or implicitly based on the value of the summed feedback.
-Furthermore, COACH accounts for the typical human feedback delay of 0.2 to 0.8 seconds by allowing feedback to be associated with events $d$ steps ago.
-Therefore, the eligibility traces can be viewed as smoothly distributing feedback to older events.